Q: Are you always going to be my pet sitter (just one sitter or multiple sitters)?

 Q: How long are my visits?

 A: A typical visit takes about 30 minutes.
 There are times, however, when extra time may be required to complete the visit.
 There is a $15.00 charge for each additional 15 minutes added to the initial requested visit time.
+We also offer a quick 15 minute potty break if exercise and socializing are not the main concerns!

 Q: Does my pet need to be current with vaccinations?